Dynamic-Capital/Dynamic-Capital/dns/ton-dns-operations-log.md

 this file alongside [`toncli-dns-runbook.md`](./toncli-dns-runbook.md) when preparing governance packets or multisig memos.

+## 2025-10-12 – Root wallet alias repoint

+- **Objective** — Align the `wallet` TXT payload for `dynamiccapital.ton` with the DAO multisig `EQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx_6y`, matching the latest governance directive.
+- **Change set** — Updated `dns/dynamiccapital.ton.json` and
+  `dynamic-capital-ton/storage/dns-records.txt` so the committed resolver bundle encodes the new root wallet and refreshes the publication timestamp to `2025-10-12T18:32:00Z`.
+Mirrored the change in `public/dns/active.json` for downstream tooling parity.
+- **Next steps** — Broadcast the TXT update via `toncli dns set-record` using the DAO multisig signer, capture the transaction hash, and attach the signed DNS payload to the resolver archive before distributing the refresh to gateways.

 ## 2025-09-30 – dynamiccapital.ton auction settlement

 - **Control message** — `TONAPI gas proxy` (`EQDzP1oeMJI2wh_UErnVIuJKam7zdFwB9-x9cxvA-ETDNHCs`)